 A variety of monoids is called \emph{completely regular} if it consists of \emph{completely regular monoids}~(i.e., unions of groups).

-\begin{proof}[Proof of Theorem~\ref{main result}] The claims (iii) and (iv) are equivalent by~\cite[Theorem~1.1]{Gusev-18-AU}.
+\begin{proof}[Proof of Theorem~\ref{main result}] The claims (iii) and (iv) are equivalent by Proposition~\ref{neutral theorem}.
 The implications (iii) $\Rightarrow$ (ii) $\Rightarrow$ (i) are obvious.
 It remains to prove the implication (i) $\Rightarrow$ (iv).
 Let $\mathbf V$ be a proper monoid variety that is a modular and lower-modular element of the lattice $\mathbb{MON}$.
 Suppose that $\mathbf V$ is completely regular.
-In view of Lemmas~3.1 and~3.2 of~\cite{Gusev-18-AU}, every completely regular monoid variety that is a modular element of $\mathbb{MON}$ is commutative and aperiodic.
-Since every completely regular aperiodic variety is a variety of idempotent monoids, $\mathbf V\subseteq\mathbf{SL}$.
-Therefore, $\mathbf V\in\{\mathbf T,\mathbf{SL}\}$.
+If $\mathbf U$ is a completely regular monoid variety that is a modular element in $\mathbb{MON}$ then $\mathbf U$ is commutative because